-Tips for Remote Externs - Summer 20201
+Tips for Remote Externs1

-INTRODUCTION:
+INTRODUCTION

-Due to COVID-19, externships currently look very different, and for summer 2020 we know that remote work will continue.
+Due to COVID-19, externships currently look very different, and we know that remote work will continue.
 While it is becoming more common for lawyers to telework, it remains uncommon for newer lawyers (let alone student learners) to have this option.
 This will be great practice for your future career, which will hopefully involve regular in person engagement soon, but for many, this is a major adjustment.
-To help you be as successful as possible, we share the following tips and best practices to guide your summer externship.
+To help you be as successful as possible, we share the following tips and best practices to guide your spring externship.